Women in Somalia: History of women's rights in Somalia

 By the late 9th century A.D., almost all people living in Somalia had converted to Islam.
 The rights of women under the Quran include the right to life, education, ownership and inheritance of property, as well as the right to give consent to be married and the right to a marriage contract with one's future husband.
 At the same time, Somali culture has traditionally operated as a patriarchy, where men made the majority of financial and family decisions, and dominated the public sphere.

 After Somalia gained its independence from colonial powers in 1960, both men and women were given the right to vote.
 This led to increased participation of women in public life from the 1970s to the 1980s.
 Female school enrollment, women in the workplace, and women's participation in politics and the military all increased during that time.
 The Family Law of 1975 gave equal rights to women and men regarding marriage, divorce, and inheritance of property and restricted polygamy.
 President Siad Barre supported the establishment of the Somali Women's Democratic Organization (SWDO) in 1977 in memory of Hawo Tako, a female member of the anti-colonialist Somali Youth League who was killed by the Italian forces in 1948.
 The Barre regime established the SWDO and appointed its female leadership in order to maintain female compliance with the government.

+Following the collapse of the Somali state in 1991, women-led civil society organizations emerged as important advocates for peacebuilding, humanitarian response, and the protection of women's rights.
+Throughout the post-conflict period, Somali women's organizations campaigned for greater political participation, legal reforms, and implementation of international commitments on gender equality.
+According to UN Women, the contemporary Somali women's movement has played a significant role in constitutional discussions, electoral processes, and efforts to strengthen women's leadership at national and local levels.